David Nixon (American football)

-David Nixon (born March 16, 1985) is a former American football linebacker.
-He was an undrafted free agent signing in the 2009 NFL Draft with the Oakland Raiders.
+David Nixon (born March 16, 1985) is an American former professional football linebacker who played in the National Football League (NFL).
+He signed with the Oakland Raiders as an undrafted free agent in 2009.
 He played college football at Brigham Young University.

-He has also played for the Houston Texans and St. Louis Rams.
+He also played for the Houston Texans and St. Louis Rams.

 College career

 Nixon attended Brigham Young University and was an All-Mountain West Conference second-team selection his senior season.
 During his final season as a team captain Nixon set a new Mountain West Conference record with his 43 career tackles for loss and finished the season second on the team in tackles with 90.
 During his career with the Cougars Nixon tallied 275 tackles.

 Professional career

 Oakland Raiders

 Immediately following the draft Nixon signed as a rookie free agent with the Raiders.
 Following training camp Nixon was signed to the Raiders practice squad on September 6, 2009.
-On November 21, 2009 Nixon was promoted to the active roster and appeared in 3 regular season games.
+On November 21, 2009, Nixon was promoted to the active roster and appeared in 3 regular season games.
 Nixon participated in the Raiders 2010 training camp but was placed on waivers on September 4, 2010.